jmeyers91/cdk-ez-cleanup/README.md

 Easily delete Cloudformation stacks created using the AWS CDK without having to worry about removal policies or delete protection settings.
 This package is not intended for production environments.

+### Features

+- Sets all removal policies to `RemovalPolicy.DESTROY`
+- Disables delete protection on RDS database instances and clusters
+- Disables termination protection on EC2 instances

 ## Install

 ```